 The S-Type was a heavily modified version of the Mark 2 saloon with a raised roofline, longer tail styling and a variant of Bob Knight’s double wishbone rear suspension.
 Perhaps due to its appearance, which fell awkwardly between a number of stools, the model did not find favour with American buyers.
 With Sir William Lyons’ energies directed towards managing a growing business empire, the Jaguar founder’s previously unerring touch appeared to have deserted him.

 Furthermore, years of indecision had seriously hampered the XJ4 programme – (to become 1968’s XJ Saloon), and by 1965, a lack of engineering resources had delayed it further still.
-With the full-size Mark Ten not paying its way, Lyons hoped the S-Type could maintain sales until the new saloon was ready, but signs were that it was fading.
+With the full-size model not paying its way, Lyons hoped the S-Type could maintain sales until the new saloon was ready, but signs were that it was fading.

-Sir William attended the Earls Court Motor Show that October, closely monitoring crowds on the Jaguar stand, noting to a subordinate; “There’s not enough interest being shown in the S-Type, we must do something quickly.”
+Sir William attended the Earls Court Motor Show that October.
+Closely monitoring crowds on the Jaguar stand, he noted to a subordinate; “There’s not enough interest being shown in the S-Type, we must do something quickly.”
 Dancing girls weren’t really the Jaguar CEO’s style, so on his return to Coventry he immediately set to work.